 The wildlife around the Farne Island is stunning and unique to this area of Northumberland.
 You’ll also want to make time to visit the RNLI (Royal National Lifeboat Institute) museum in Bamburgh and understand more about the life of Grace Darling and what you can do to be safe in the waters off the coast of Northumberland.

 Visit Hadrian’s Wall in Northumberland

 Hadrian’s Wall stretches from Wallsend on the East Coast of England to Bowness in Cumbria and was built on the orders of Emperor Hadrian in AD 122 to protect the areas of England that the Romans controlled from those who might attack it (primarily at this time the Picts).
 One of the great ways to see Hadrian’s Wall is to walk the 73 miles (135 kilometres) from coast to coast, but if you don’t have enough time for that, then there are a variety of other ways to see this Northumberland UNESCO World Heritage Site.
 Corbridge Roman is an English Heritage managed site that enables you to walk through a Roman town ruins.
 The museum explains how life was here in Roman times and you can also explore weapons and armour of Roman soldiers.
-There are more details here.
+There are more details about Roman Corbridge here.
 Interpretive guides and walks let you walk around the ruins of the Roman town and understand how life was here.